Jul 31, 2019 | Technology & Innovation | Reading Time: 6 minutes

 Yes, we all love a cash machine (when our bank account is not in the red)!

 3. Hotel automated service

 Slowly but surely, the hotel industry is adopting self-service technology.
 Many hotels have check-in and check-out kiosks to make guests‘ arrivals more pleasant and less turbulent.
 More convenient, digital self-service can not be neglected in the modern world.

-But kiosks can be quiet expensive and they are not the only way to speed up the hotel check-in process.
+But kiosks can be quite expensive and they are not the only way to speed up the hotel check-in process.
 Another way that self-service is being incorporated in hospitality is through automated customer service (chatbots) on hotels’ websites.
-Take a look at how Asksuite’s chatbot can help hotels avoid long queues ate their front desks:

 Just get your key room and enjoy your stay!